Centre for Research on Multinational Corporations: Establishment

-Change of work
+Change of focus

-Around the turn of the millennium, work for the works councils decreased, leaving primarily the work focusing on developing countries.
-Since the end of the 1990s, research work has focused primarily on the themes of Corporate Social Responsibility, labour relationships in developing countries and international trade and investment.
+Since late 1990s, research work has focused primarily on the themes of Corporate Social Responsibility, labor relationships in developing countries and international trade and investment.
 Commissions are obtained via subsidies issued by the Dutch government and European government bodies.
-SOMO’s commissioning parties are trade unions, development organisations and other social organisations.
+SOMO’s commissioning parties are trade unions, development organizations and other social organizations.

 Establishing networks

 The development of the internet is ensuring a wide availability of information, which has meant that the role of SOMO has changed since the 1990s.
-The added value of SOMO is, on the one hand, carrying out (or commissioning) research into production and labour conditions in various production chains, and on the other on strengthening cooperation between organisations which want to influence businesses and policymakers.
+The added value of SOMO is, on the one hand, carrying out (or commissioning) research into production and labor conditions in various production chains, and on the other on strengthening cooperation between organizations which want to influence businesses and policymakers.
 By combining research and network coordination, SOMO wants to promote the integration of knowledge and action.
 SOMO coordinates various networks (CSR Platform, OECD Watch, Coalition for Trade and Development, GoodElectronics).
 SOMO also represents various consortia (makeITfair and Towards Tax Justice) and is also involved in the European Coalition for Corporate Justice (ECCJ) and Tax Justice Network NL.
-As an extension of its research and network coordination, SOMO is also focusing more and more on increasing the capacity of southern NGOs (by organising workshops, training courses and developing research methods) and coordinating lobbying and influencing policy.
+As an extension of its research and network coordination, SOMO is also focusing more and more on increasing the capacity of southern NGOs (by organizing workshops, training courses and developing research methods) and coordinating lobbying and influencing policy.

 In the period 2005-2010, the focus was on working conditions and the environment in production sectors, along with initiatives covering economic themes, such as ‘tax justice’ and reforming the financial markets.